Nov 14

 Nov 14, 2023

-Customer loyalty in tech terms means having some basic requirements in place to take the user across stepping stones to get there – bear in mind that a user can fall off any of those steps in which case you will almost certainly lose them.
-Where does tech have a role in those steps?
-Let’s see:
+In tech terms, customer loyalty means having some basic requirements in place to take the user across key stepping stones – If a user can fall off any of those steps, you will almost certainly lose them.
+Let's take a closer look at the role tech plays in those steps:

 There are many ways of building brand and service offering awareness.
 One core way to build awareness is through digital marketing, including websites, web and mobile apps, online advertising, social media and email campaigns, all of which can generate leads.